-It is now time for listed companies that are not yet IFRS 16 compliant to actively implement the new rules for lease accounting.
-The International Accounting Standards Board (IASB) created the new standard to increase transparency by requiring all lease contracts to be shown on the balance sheet.
-As I wrote in “Getting from here to there: The steps to transition from IAS 17 to IFR 16”, this standard will have a major impact on financial reporting.
+It is now time for listed companies that are not yet IFRS 16, ASC 842, and GASB 87 compliant to actively implement the new rules for lease accounting as the deadline has already passed (January 1, 2019).
+The International Accounting Standards Board (IASB), Financial Accounting Standards Board (FASB), and Governmental Accounting Standards Board (GASB) created standard to increase transparency by requiring all lease contracts to be shown on the balance sheet.
+As written in “Getting from here to there: The steps to transition from IAS 17 to IFR 16,” these standards have a major impact on financial reporting.

-The implementation of the new standard will require ample time, money and energy because lease contracts need to be collected and the figures need to be correctly interpreted, streamlined and processed.
+The implementation of these standards requires ample time, money, and energy because lease contracts need to be collected and the figures need to be correctly interpreted, streamlined and processed.
 Therefore, organizations that are starting implementation face the important decision of choosing which method to use when transferring lease data.

 Listed companies have two options: